praju-1/Django_Projects/README.md

 Welcome to the Django Projects Repository!
 This repository contains multiple Django projects.
 Each project is contained within its own directory.
 Below are brief descriptions of each Django project along with setup instructions.

-# Project 1: TO DO
+# Project 1: Mini Blog

 Will update soon